-- Unilever require five GCSEs including English and Maths and two A Levels - Deloitte require five GCSE's including Maths and English Language, grade 4 or above as well as 104 UCAS points.
+- Unilever require five GCSEs including English and Maths and two A Levels - Deloitte require five GCSE's including Maths and English Language, grade 4 or above as well as 104-120 UCAS points (depending on the scheme).

 Typical entry requirements for apprenticeships (both degree and non degree) are that you have a grade 4 GCSE in English and Maths and if you are applying for a Higher or Degree apprenticeship that you have a Level 3 qualification (usually a minimum of 2 A Level passes or equivalent).
 Regardless of the level of apprenticeship offered, the employer will expect you to commit to the full term of the apprenticeship on offer.